 The peace and deep sense of purpose which the creative journey instils in me is reflected in the visually calming aesthetic of my paintings which have over time largely been reduced to the elements of colour, texture and light.

 Although my work is influenced by the outside world, I want it serve as an antithesis to it’s frenzy and its really all about finding inner peace both for me in its making and the calming effect I hope it can have on the viewer.

 “I try to make whatever generates a strong feeling of connection within me, both in its making and the pleasure of its perception”

 Shelly is a visual artist, raised in South Africa, of Israeli origin and now working from her studio in North London.
 She completed a Law degree in South Africa and is a self taught artist who turned her attention to painting, after a career in the City of London, alongside having 3 children.

-Shelly has produced numerous commission pieces for private individuals and restaurants, collaborated with interior designers such as Kelly Hoppen.
-She has exhibited in group shows as well as in Art Fairs such as The Really Affordable Art Fair, Roys Art Fair and The Other Art Fair.
+Shelly has produced numerous commission pieces for private individuals and has collaborated with interior designers such as Kelly Hoppen.
+She has exhibited in group shows as well as in Art Fairs such as The Affordable Art Fair, Roys Art Fair and The Other Art Fair.
 The artist currently works from her home studio in London, where she lives with her 3 children.